DiogoMartins42/DiogoMartins42/README.md

 - **Languages:** C, C++, C#, JavaScript, HTML, CSS, Shell
 - **Tools & Frameworks:** Docker, Unity, Blender, Git, Linux, Docker Compose
 - **Specialties:** Game Development, DevOps, 3D Engines, System Programming

 ---

+## 👋 About Me

+I'm a passionate and adaptable software developer with a background in **software development**, **DevOps**, and **game development**.
+I enjoy building efficient and scalable systems, whether it’s a backend infrastructure, a 3D game engine, or a sleek web interface.

+With experience from both academic and real-world projects, I thrive in collaborative environments where I can grow, solve complex problems, and deliver meaningful work.

+---